 Getting ready for a new school year, but you’re not even sure where to begin?
 What does your child need to learn this year?
 What gaps need to be filled?
 Are there topics and subjects she is already an expert in?
-Well Planned Start can help you!
-Well Planned Start is an effective end-of-the-year assessment tool, but this is not the only way it can be utilized.
-It also makes a fantastic pre-assessment tool to allow you to see what your child already knows and what she still needs to learn each year.
-This can help you choose curriculum and plan your school year more effectively.
+All of these questions can be answered through a task we call pre-assessment.

 Tips for Pre-Assessment